weatherwash Frequently Asked Questions

 - Often we find applying a two coats looks better on wood that's been stripped.

-- Can I use wood moisturizers?
+- Can I use wood moisturizers or pretreaters?

 - Using wood moisturizer should not be necessary if you have sanded the wood.
 Moisturizers may alter the color of WeatherWash aging wood stains, so always work up a sample.